A busy mother of 3, trying to lose 20 pounds, wants to fit into that sexy dress for the summer – What’s your protein intake look like?

 So how can you get your protein numbers up, without going over your calorie goal?

-You need to track your intake and see if you are even hitting your calorie goal, then look at where those calories are coming from.
-In the above scenario, lets say this client is eating 1600 calories.
-If we are looking for at least 136 grams of protein, then the other calories coming from carbs at fat should be right around 164g carbs and 44g fat. (don’t worry about how I got this numbers)
+You need to track your intake, and see if you are even hitting your calorie goal, then look at where those calories are coming from.
+In the above scenario, 1400 calories is not a whole lot.
+If we are looking for 122 grams of protein, then the other calories coming from carbs at fat should be right around 155g carbs, and 35g fat.

-164 grams of carbs and 44 grams of fat per day are not hard to hit in our culture.
-We could easily be hitting the 1600 calorie goal, but you may be getting 60% from carbs, 30% from fat, and 10% from protein.
+155 grams of carbs and 35 grams of fat per day are not hard to hit in our culture.
+You could easily be hitting our 1400 calorie goal, but you may be getting 60% from carbs, 30% from fat, and 10% from protein.

-You will likely need to reconfigure where your calories are coming from and skew them more towards getting your protein intake up, and carbs and fats down.
+You need to reconfigure where your calories are coming from and skew them more towards getting your protein intake up, and carbs down.
 Luckily, carbs and protein are isocaloric – 1 gram of carbs = 4 calories, 1 gram of protein = 4 calories.
 Simply cutting back on carbs, and replacing them with some protein is a good start.
-If your diet is more heavy in fat, then sub 2 grams of protein for every gram of fat you need to take out – since fat has 9 cals/gram.

-Here are 5 ways you can up your protein intake (just make sure you are replacing something in your diet with them – instead of just adding them in)
+Here are 5 ways you can up your protein intake (just make sure you are replacing something in your diet with them – instead f just adding them in)

 1. Spread your protein out.
 I have written on here about the importance of protein at breakfast, and this is a great place to start.
 Trying to get at least 1/4 of your protein goal at breakfast is a good number to reach for.
 Eggs, Greek Yogurt, and protein smoothies are all great sources to incorporate into your breakfasts.